 - Assist with outreach and recruitment programs such as visit days for prospective students and spring admitted student activities

 Percentage Of Time 15% Job Duty Category Other Responsibilities Duty/Responsibility

 - Other duties and responsibilities will be assigned as appropriate and may include providing support in planning and programming multicultural recruitment activities and initiatives, providing support for scholarship or high ability student programs, or serving as a liaison to an assigned college or university office

 For full consideration, please apply by 01/28/2018 with a resume, cover letter addressing the minimum and preferred qualifications and contact information for 3 professional references.

 References will not be contacted without prior notification of candidates.

 Conditions of Employment

-Pre-employment Criminal Background Check (required for new hires), Valid Driver’s License, Shift Work - some nights and weekends required, Travel
+Pre-employment Criminal Background Check (required for new hires), Valid Driver’s License, Shift Work - some evenings and weekends, Travel

 Search Contact Susan Lucero, firstname.lastname@example.org

 Colorado State University is committed to providing an environment that is free from discrimination and harassment based on race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity or expression, or pregnancy and will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 Colorado State University is an equal opportunity/equal access/affirmative action employer fully committed to achieving a diverse workforce and complies with all Federal and Colorado State laws, regulations, and executive orders regarding non-discrimination and affirmative action.
 The Office of Equal Opportunity is located in 101 Student Services.